-- (b) reporting its findings to ASIC,47 or a person's 'employer', or a person's professional organisation or - (c) including its findings in a media release.
+- 49. The Panel may take other actions as well.
+These include: - (a) privately admonishing a person - (b) reporting its findings to ASIC,48 or a person's 'employer', or a person's professional organisation or - (c) including its findings in a media release.